hclivess/videer/README.md

 # videer
-FFmpeg GUI with AviSynth support for deinterlacing and profile configuration that can be used in frameserving ([link](https://github.com/satishsampath/frame-server)).
-Created as a replacement for inflexible batch files that do not allow multiple encodings at the same time easily and make configuration complicated.
+FFmpeg batch GUI with AviSynth support for **deinterlacing** and profile configuration that can be used in **frameserving** ([link](https://github.com/satishsampath/frame-server)).
+Created as a replacement for inflexible batch files that do not allow multiple encodings at the same time easily.

 ## New features:
 - Multithreading using `SetFilterMTMode`